MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

     Ruby, Rails, JS, Backbone, C (learning)

 ## Technical
-* List your past projects and the main technologies you used (no need to mention jQuery or jQuery UI).
-* For each project, highlight one or two cool features and a problem you solved while implementing it.
-	* Did you bootstrap some data to avoid extraneous AJAX requests?
-Did you make some tough choices in your database schema?
-Did you use cookies to store anything other than a session token?
-* Look up how to spell and capitalize the technologies you mention.

 Your projects are one of your biggest selling points so sell them well.
-* Don't discourage employers by having them fish through your Github profile.
-Provide direct links.
-* Don't list every single library you used.
-What matters is the features you built and the problems you solved on the way.
+First, don't make employers scan your Github profile to find each project you list on your résumé.
+Provide a direct link next to each project.
+Second, don't just list every library you used.
+That's boring.
+Only indicate the main ones like Rails and Backbone, and the unexpected ones like HTML5's Canvas.
+Finally, what matters the most to employers is the features you built and the problems you solved to build them.
 Anytime you had to sit back and think about a feature before implementing it, you were solving a problem.
+Try to think of at least two cool solutions you came up with for each project.

 To indentify cool problems you solved, make a quick list of five neat features in your app.
 Step through the code that powers each feature.
 At every step, consider whether you could have built things differently.
-If looking back you find that there were actually different ways to do it, that's a good that sign you solved an interesting problem.
+If looking back you find that there were actually different ways to do it, that's a good sign that you solved an interesting problem.

 To get you brainstorming:

 * Did you find some clever way to DRY up your code?
+* Did you bootstrap some data to avoid extraneous AJAX requests?
+* Did you make some tough choices in your database schema?
+* Did you use cookies to store anything other than a session token?
 * Does your Javascript use any math to resize something in the DOM?
 * Did you use a library in a way that its author probably didn't anticipate?
 * Do you have any data that's nested one degree deeper than usual?